 “Is it realistic to imagine the BRICS using only the bric for trade?
 Yes.

 For starters, they could fund the entirety of their import bills by themselves.
 In 2022, as a whole, the BRICS ran a trade surplus, also known as a balance of payments surplus, of $387 billion – mostly thanks to China.

 The BRICS would also be poised to achieve a level of self-sufficiency in international trade that has eluded the world’s other currency unions.”

 As for the US government’s reliance on the dollar to keep other countries in line, Sullivan says the reaction of other nations following the financial sanctions imposed on Russia indicates that the weaponization of the USD will become increasingly ineffective.

 Although Sullivan believes that the bric has the potential to dislodge the dollar, he says that it will still take time to dethrone the USD.

-“The dollar’s reign isn’t likely to end overnight – but a bric would begin the slow erosion of its dominance.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+“The dollar’s reign isn’t likely to end overnight – but a bric would begin the slow erosion of its dominance.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action

 Disclaimer: Opinions expressed at The Daily Hodl are not investment advice.
 Investors should do their due diligence before making any high-risk investments in Bitcoin, cryptocurrency or digital assets.
 Please be advised that your transfers and trades are at your own risk, and any loses you may incur are your responsibility.
 The Daily Hodl does not recommend the buying or selling of any cryptocurrencies or digital assets, nor is The Daily Hodl an investment advisor.
 Please note that The Daily Hodl participates in affiliate marketing.

 Featured Image: Shutterstock/GrandeDuc